Great. You’ve setup your email marketing program, and it’s starting to perform. Let’s take it to the next level.

 Thankfully, most email marketing platforms (MailChimp, Hubspot, ActiveCampaign, etc) monitor deliverability to ensure that your emails reach the inbox.

-A lot of platforms won’t actually allow you to send marketing emails if they have high spam scores.
+A lot of platforms won’t actually allow you to send digital marketing emails if they have high spam scores.

 When to Optimize Email Opens